telerik/ajax-docs/controls/treeview/application-scenarios/checkboxes/uncheck-parent-nodes-when-a-child-node-is-unchecked.md

 ---
 title: Uncheck Parent Nodes When a Child Node Is Unchecked
-page_title: Uncheck Parent Nodes When a Child Node Is Unchecked | RadTreeView for ASP.NET AJAX Documentation
+page_title: Uncheck Parent Nodes When a Child Node Is Unchecked - RadTreeView
-description: Uncheck Parent Nodes When a Child Node Is Unchecked
+description: Check our Web Forms article about Uncheck Parent Nodes When a Child Node Is Unchecked.
 slug: treeview/application-scenarios/checkboxes/uncheck-parent-nodes-when-a-child-node-is-unchecked
 tags: uncheck,parent,nodes,when,a,child,node,is,unchecked
 published: True